vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/print-to-pdf/index.md

     return config
 ```

-By doing this, users can add their params to the `pdf-with-js` entry under the `plugins` field in the config file `mkdocs.yml`:
+By doing this, users can add their parameters to the `pdf-with-js` entry under the `plugins` field in the config file `mkdocs.yml`:

 ```yaml
 plugins: